palewire/first-news-app/docs/index.rst

     $ pip install Frozen-Flask

-Create a new file called ``freeze.py`` where we will configure what pages it should convert into flat files.
+Create a new file called ``freeze.py`` where we will configure which pages it should convert into flat files.

 .. code-block:: bash